Elizabeth Mayer-Davis

 Krupal Amin is the inaugural director of academic affairs for The Graduate School.
 She is responsible for supporting academic initiatives and providing support to graduate students and faculty on academic related inquiries (e.g., new degree and certificate requests, curricular revisions, routine academic petitions, milestones).
 She works in partnership with others in The Graduate School, such as the Director of Student Affairs and the Admissions/Enrolled Student Services team, to support graduate student success.

-Prior to joining the graduate school, Amin supported the Asian American Center at Carolina as the associate director.
+Prior to joining the graduate school, Krupal Amin supported the Asian American Center at Carolina as the associate director.
 She has also taught at The North Carolina School of Science and Mathematics, where she taught American Studies, CRT, and WGSS and served as American Studies Coordinator.
 She received her undergraduate degree in English and Comparative Literature at UNC-Chapel Hill, a master's degree in English literature from UNC-Charlotte, and a Ph.D. in English literature at The Ohio State University.
 Her research focuses on 20th and 21st century U.S. multiethnic literatures, specifically the bildungsroman in Asian American and African American literatures, and race and ethnic studies.

 Renata Buchanan